Slice29/slice-casino/README.md

 The script is broken down into several functions, as granular and functional as I could design them.
 I looked nowhere for inspiration when starting the design of the app, and as that has certainly proven challenging it's equally rewarding.

-It's a 3x3 slot as of right now, with all the slots from the dice and roll game being possible combinations on the slot grid.
+It's a 4x5 slot as of right now, with all the slots from the dice and roll game being possible combinations on the slot grid.

+The wins are huge, until I can implement all the proper paying lines.

 The logicabani.js script handles anything that I thought would clutter up the app.js script, and more of the betting and payout logic.